roskakori/pygount/docs/usage.rst

 .. program:: pygount

-Simply run and specify the folder to analyze recursively, for example:
+Run and specify the folder to analyze recursively, for example:

 .. code-block:: bash